Nivolumab (Opdivo®)

 How to Take Nivolumab

-Nivolumab is given by intravenous (into a vein) infusion.
-The dose and how often you receive the medication will depend on the type of cancer being treated.
+This medication is given by intravenous (IV, into a vein) infusion.
+The dose and how often you receive the medication depends on the type of cancer being treated.

-Make sure your care team is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
+Make sure your provider is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
 Steroids should be avoided while on immunotherapy unless directed by your care team.

-Tell your care team about all your medical conditions, including those that are autoimmune in nature (Crohn’s disease, lupus, rheumatoid arthritis, etc.) as these can get worse with immunotherapy.
-You should also notify your provider if you have had or plan on having an allogeneic stem cell transplant as this medication can worsen a side effect of the transplant called graft-versus-host disease.
+Tell your provider if you have had or plan on having an allogeneic stem cell transplant, as this medication can worsen a side effect of the transplant called graft-versus-host disease.

 Immune Reactions

-This medication stimulates your immune system.
-Your immune system can attack normal organs and tissues in your body, leading to serious or life-threatening complications.
-It is important to notify your healthcare provider right away if you develop any of the following symptoms:
+The medication helps your body's immune system attack cancer cells.
+However, as your immune system attacks cancer cells, it can also affect normal organs and tissues.
+This can cause serious or life-threatening problems.
+Tell your provider right away if you have any of the following symptoms:

-- Skin reactions: Report rash, with or without itching (pruritis), sores in your mouth, blistering or peeling skin, as these can become severe and require treatment with corticosteroids.
+- Skin Reactions: Skin reactions can include rash, with or without itching (pruritis), sores in your mouth, and blistering or peeling skin.
+Your provider will suggest ways to manage these issues.

-- Brain and/or nerve problems: Report any headache, drooping of eyelids, double vision, trouble swallowing, weakness of arms, legs, or face, or numbness or tingling in the hands or feet to your healthcare team.
+- Brain and/or Nerve Problems: Symptoms include headaches, drooping of eyelids, double vision, trouble swallowing, weakness in the arms, legs, or face, or numbness or tingling in the hands or feet.

-- Eye problems: Report any changes in vision, blurry or double vision, and eye pain or redness to your healthcare team.
+- Eye Problems: Changes in vision (eyesight), blurry or double vision, and eye pain or redness are symptoms of eye problems.

-- Kidney problems (kidney inflammation or failure): Decreased urine output, blood in the urine, swelling in the ankles, loss of appetite.
+- Kidney Problems: Kidney problems, like inflammation or not working as well as they should, can cause decreased urine output, blood in the urine, swelling in the ankles, or loss of appetite (not feeling as hungry).

 Fatigue